Klortho/flextree/README.md

-* For each of the "after" trees in the test: view them in SWT, and visually check them.
+* [c] For each of the "after" trees in the test: view them in SWT, and visually check them.

+* Make a couple more test cases: from the papers, and the trouble one from dtd-diagram

 * My main program will have these features: